-The qualification comprises 5 content areas in a single unit model.
-All content is mandatory and must be taught.
+The qualification comprises 5 content areas.
+All content areas are mandatory and must be taught.

-The teaching content does not have to be delivered in a linear way; the unit contents are interdependent in knowledge, skills, and concepts.
+The teaching content does not have to be delivered in a linear way; the content areas are interdependent in knowledge, skills and concepts.

 Teachers may take a synoptic approach across the qualification.
 This will enable learners to be able to apply theories and concepts from across the qualification specification in context to skills-based situations.
 Through combining content and developing holistic connections, learners will be able to demonstrate and evidence their full knowledge and understanding of the subject area and the music technology industry.